Dubai at a Glance

 Finding a Job in Dubai

-Expats-to-be need a sponsor in order to receive a work permit.
+You need a sponsor in order to receive a work permit.
 This sponsor can be a company or an individual assisting them with their paperwork.
-For most foreign employees, their company is their sponsor.
+For most international employees, their company is their sponsor.

 Expats in Dubai are often working on a certain project or in an UAE branch office.
 Those who come to Dubai looking for work on their own may stand a good chance of finding the right job by checking the classifieds section in local newspapers.

-Contacting recruitment agencies is another possibility for expats looking into working in Dubai.
+Contacting recruitment agencies is another possibility when it comes to looking for a job in Dubai.
 However, it is important to make sure that you choose registered agencies which do not overcharge their clients.
 As an individual, you should not have to pay any fee, and companies are only charged in case of a successful placement.

 The disadvantage of working in Dubai for an Emirati company (or one outside the free trade zones) is that your job may fall prey to “Emiratisation”.
 Emirati nationals are placed in professional and leadership positions for important projects, a measure supported by the government to increase the number of UAE nationals in top positions.